mwcz/phyton/README.md

 ======

 Phyton is a photoblogging software written in Python and powered by Django.
-The "killer feature", if you could call it that, is dynamic color themes for each image.
+The "killer feature", if you could call it that, is dynamic color scheme for each image.
 Examples:

 ![Photograph titled X10-0](http://mwcz.org/img/sample-x10-0.png)